-Brexit: Theresa May to outline Britain's plan
+Brexit deal: Theresa May commits to vote in UK parliament

 "The United Kingdom is leaving the European Union.
 My job is to get the right deal for Britain as we do."

-May has previously said that Britain will be ready to trigger Article 50, which would allow official exit negotiations to begin, by the end of March.
+May warned other EU member states not to seek a "punitive" deal for Britain in order to send a message to Euroskeptics in other countries.
+Britain would not accept such as deal and would go it alone.
+"No deal for Britain is better than a bad deal for Britain," she said.

-Until then, Britain will be unable to hold any official talks with other member states over the nature of its future relationship with the EU.
+Talks on a deal can only begin once the British government invokes Article 50 of the Lisbon Treaty, which sets the rules of EU membership.
+May has said she wants to trigger the mechanism by the end of March.
+The UK Supreme Court is due to rule in the next few weeks on whether there must be a vote in the UK parliament before that can happen.

-The Prime Minister has previously refused to give a "running commentary" on her negotiation plans when asked by Parliament.
+May has previously refused to give a "running commentary" on her negotiation plans when asked by Parliament.
+But in her speech she acknowledged it was important for businesses and others to have as much clarity as it was possible to give.

 Criticism of May